 Several generations of Hebrews had lived in Egypt since the time of their first arrival.
 These “people” now felt less and less welcomed in their adoptive land.
 Their lives were increasingly threatened by oppressive conditions imposed by the Pharaoh.

-Israel’s identity as a people, as a religion, and as a nation is recreated with that revelation.
+Israel’s identity as a people and as a covenant, and as a nation is recreated with that revelation.
 The exodus in the desert further consolidates that identity.
-Apart and away from the “other” gods and “other” cultures living in Egypt, the setting is favorable for Yahweh to inaugurate a new bond.
-Yahweh characteristically describes himself as a jealous God, he is unconditionally opposed to “other” gods.
+Apart and away from the other gods and other cultures living in Egypt, the setting is favorable for Yahweh to inaugurate a new bond.
+Yahweh characteristically describes himself as a jealous God, he is unconditionally opposed to other gods.
 As the story shows, the wilderness is an ideal place to forge such an alliance.

 the setting…………Egypt and the wilderness

 the quest………….the “promise”